-It is known that gonadotropins can act as mediators of the influence of the ovarian hormones on enzyme activity.
+It is known that gonadotropins can act as intermediaries in the influence of the ovarian hormones on enzyme activity.
 For example, Laloraya et al. (1988) have demonstrated a specific induction of SOD activity by lutropin in rat ovaries.
-Considering that the effects of lutropin can be blocked using anti-LH serum, it is evident that lutropin is a functional analogue of LH.
-New research showing the presence of LH in extrahypothalamical structures seems to support the hypothesis of an indirect effect of ovarian steroids, achieved through LH on the Mn SOD activity in the brain of the female rats.
+Considering that the effects of lutropin can be blocked using anti-LH serum, it is clear that lutropin is a functional analogue of LH.
+New research showing the presence of LH in the extrahypothalamical structures seems to support the hypothesis of an indirect effect of ovarian steroids, achieved through LH on the Mn SOD activity in the brain of the female rats.
 Using radioimmunological analysis and chromatography Emanuele et al. (1983) have shown the presence of LH in the anterior lobe of the pituitary gland, amygdala, thalamus, cerebellum, hippocampus, nucleus caudatus and cortex.
 Immunoreactive LH in the extrahypothalamical structures has also been detected by Hostetter et al. (1987).
-The question as to whether LH inside the extrahypothalamical structures originates from the hypothalamus (reaching it via retrograde transport from the pituitary gland) or if it is synthesized de novo inside these structures remains unanswered.
-The fact that the concentration of LH inside the extrahypothalamical structures does not change following hypophysectomy, while it decreases in serum to undetectable levels, seems to support the thesis of de novo synthesis (Kalra and Kalra 1977).
+The question as to whether LH inside the extrahypothalamical structures originates from the hypothalamus (reaching it via retrograde transport from the pituitary gland) or if it is synthetised de novo inside these structures remains unanswered.
+The fact that the concentration of LH inside the extrahypothalamical structures does not change following hypophysectomy, while it decreases in serum until it is no longer detectable, seems to, indirectly, corroborate the thesis of de novo synthesis (Kalra and Kalra 1977).
 Regardless of its unexplained origin, the presence of LH in brain tissues outside of hypothalamus indicates that it might have an intermediary role in the realization of the effects of ovarian steroids, not only on the activity of Mn SOD, but also on the activity of other antioxidant defense enzymes.
-Besides the available information on LH, there is also some research describing the effects of other gonadotropins on the SOD activity.
-For example, Sato et al. (1992) have shown that treating rats with serum gonadotropin of a pregnant mare and human chorionic gonadotropin results in a significant decrease of the Mn SOD activity inside the ovary, while the CuZn SOD activity remains unchanged.
+Aside from the available information on LH, research describing the effects of other gonadotropins on the SOD activity can be found as well in the scientific literature.
+For example, Sato et al. (1992) have shown that treating rats with serum gonadotropin of a pregnant mere and human chorionic gonadotropin results in a significant decrease of the Mn SOD activity inside the ovary, while the CuZn SOD activity remains unchanged.

-The question that arises next, whether the effects of progesterone and estrogen on the Mn SOD activity in the brain are direct, or are achieved through an intermediary, i.e. through LH or FSH secretion, is a logical one, since the changes in the activity not only coincide with the described changes in the gonadotropin secretion, but are also of the same direction.
+The question that arises next, whether the effects of P and E on the Mn SOD activity in the brain are direct, or are achieved through an intermediary, i.e. through LH or FSH secretion, is a logical one, since the changes in the activity not only coincide with the described changes in the gonadotropin secretion, but are also of the same direction.

 After a certain time period, bilateral ovariectomy results in a significant increase in CAT activity, while hormonal treatments bear no effect on the activity of this enzyme.
-We can, therefore, assume that the effect of progesterone and estrogen on CAT activity in the brain is achieved through an intermediary, i.e. through gonadotropin secretion.
+We can, therefore, assume that the effect of P and E on CAT activity in the brain is achieved through an intermediary, i.e. through gonadotropin secretion.
 A significant increase in CAT activity during the estrous cycle has been observed in diestrus, which is understandable considering that CAT is predominantly located in microperoxisomes in the hypothalamus (which is the target tissue for LH in a short positive feedback mechanism) and that the changes of LH concentrations in the serum, hypothalamus and extrahypothalamical structures do not necessarily have to be in the same direction (Kalra and Kalra 1977).